 Boston, MA 02108

-Boston school groups that attend a performance of The Trial of Anthony Burns at the historic John Adams Courthouse as part of our Road to Tolerance program, have an exciting opportunity to further enhance their field trip.
+Boston school groups that attend a performance of The Trial of Anthony Burns at the historic John Adams Courthouse as part of our Journey to Justice program, have an exciting opportunity to further enhance their field trip.
 Text and images related to the Burns trial are featured in The Long Road to Justice: The African American Experience in Massachusetts exhibit at the Edward W. Brooke Courthouse, located within walking distance of the Adams Courthouse.
 The Executive Office of the Trial Court of Massachusetts invites school groups to take a guided tour of the exhibition following the production.
 FREE of charge.

 *Additional possibilities for school groups include participating in Theatre Espresso’s post-show workshops at the Brooke Courthouse (instead of at their school), meeting with a judge at the Brooke Courthouse, and touring the John Adams Courthouse.